Tunefix/CrossTalk/README.md

 **Note 2:** The PCM 32bit float 48Khz format uses a _HUGE_ amount of bandwith, and should only be used when on a local network (LAN).

 **Note on the difference between OPUS and G722:**
 Some might wonder why I have the G722-codec in here.
 It has one big advantage over OPUS, and that is it will not "bubble".
-Instead the frequency-response gets lower as bandwith gets lower.
+Instead the frequency-response gets lower as bandwith is lowered.
+(Bandwith is a function of the input sample-rate.)

 ## Why is there no source here?
 I have not published the source, yet, and will continue to keep it unpublished.